 Figure 6.
 Very small communities (e.g. those with fewer than 2000 possible SADs in the feasible set; upper rows) exhibit more variable, broadly-defined statistical baselines (top) and less consistently extreme observed values relative to their feasible sets (bottom).
 2000 possible SADs is used as a cutoff because it allows for a comparison using a substantial number of communities from the FIA and two other datasets.
 Of these datasets, the FIA is the most dominated by very small communities (68% of FIA sites have fewer than 2000 possible SADs, compared to 34% for the Mammal Community and 7% for the Miscellaneous Abundance databases).
 Results shown are for skewness; for complete results see Appendix A10.

+Figures and Tables